Need some medicine cabinet organization ideas and inspiration? Check out my medicine cabinet makeover!

 This shelf is also home for the Hair Bin, which contains a bunch of hair tools that are rarely used (e.g., hot rollers, foam rollers, etc.).

-One of my favorite medicine cabinet storage ideas (or in our case the medicine closet) is to store a back stock of frequently used toiletry items and medications.
+One of my favorite medicine cabinet storage ideas (or in our case the medicine closet) is to establish backstock storage zones frequently used toiletry items and medications.
 It’s no fun running out of shampoo and not having a spare bottle on hand.
 Similarly, you never want to be in need of pain medication and not have any in the house.

-With a designated back stock supply, you’ll never find yourself in these situations.
+With a designated backstock storage area, you’ll never find yourself in these situations.

-You just need to make it a habit to be vigilant about replacing the back stock item the minute you pull it out of the back stock bin and begin using it (that all-important MAINTENANCE step in the organizing process).
+You just need to make it a habit to be vigilant about replacing the backstock item the minute you pull it out of the back stock bin and begin using it (that all-important MAINTENANCE step in the organizing process).

 You’ll notice another pretty basket full of travel-size toiletries (labeled “Travel”).
 We used to have travel-size toiletries peppered throughout this closet in various drawers and bins.
 I finally took the opportunity to gather them all into one location.

-When we’re packing for a trip, we simply pull out the Travel basket and select what we need for the trip.
+When we’re preparing for a vacation or work trip, we simply pull out the Travel basket and select what we need for the trip.
 So simple!